myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > Who guards the water when everyone sleeps?
 Who repairs the hull when the storm makes iron and wood sound like broken teeth?
 Who dives and returns with something still alive?
 Who cares for [**PIGGY BOII OIOI**](../../02-the-creations.../waivfves-1/28.-piggy-boii-oioi/) without turning it into private property?
 Who wears [**Liquid Armor**](../../02-the-creations.../waivfves-1/28.-piggy-boii-oioi/28.1.-liquid-armor.md) to work, not to stand higher than those without armor?
 Who carries the message so help falls before bombs do?
 Who remains on the ark when their invitation could be taken away, sold, exchanged, or forgotten?
 >
 > We already had 1047 invitations.
 But an invitation proves that there was once a door.
-An invitation does not always prove that someone still stays, still guards, still answers, still remains part of the survival body we call [**The ROTY BROI's Ark**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md).
+An invitation does not always prove that someone still stays, still guards, still answers, still remains part of the survival body we call [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md).
 >
 > Then an idea appeared, simple at first, tether the invitation.
 Do not surrender it.
 Do not erase it.
 Do not seize it.
 Tether it.
 Like a small boat that still belongs to its owner, but whose rope is tied to the ark so everyone knows it has not left.
 >